datastax/python-driver/docs/topics/models.rst

     .. attribute:: Model.__keyspace__

         *Optional.* Sets the name of the keyspace used by this model.
-Defaulst to cqlengine
+Defaults to cqlengine

 Table Polymorphism